AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Here we are using the class Kernel and the method 'rand' defined by Ruby, we are telling them to return a specific value, so we can test something that involves randomness.
 In this specific case, we want the computer player sent random shape and each shape will have a different outcome to the game, so we want to be in control of the shape so we can test each outcome.

 ---

+- Test a users interactions using a webpage interface

 When we want to do a Feature Test in a complete app, we don't want the user to use the terminal, but an interface through the browser, in that case we use Feature Tests mimicing the user interface in the browser.
 In this case we use [Capybara testing framework](https://github.com/teamcapybara/capybara) to test the [Sinatra](http://sinatrarb.com/) and Ruby environment.